hello-damiro/odins-gaze/README.md

 **Day 1**: As usual, design game interface in figma.
 Draft story line so that evrything I decide from this point onward will be based on this story line.
 Think of business logic.
 Create environment and research for appropriate tools to use.

+**Day 2**: From this project onwards, my works should live in any type of screensize.
+Struggled with game image positioning with CSS.
+Considering that viewport size is literally different in every users, it felt theres no other way but to use percentage unit to adapt the items location in any situation.

+**Day 3**: Solved the click events on image only.
+Always forgot that divs or any element works in layers.

 </br>

 ## Hooks Used